Flybuys max: The complete guide

-Is it worth paying for Coles' subscription flybuys scheme?
+Was it worth paying for Coles' subscription Flybuys scheme?
 Here's what you need to know.

-In 2018, Coles (which entirely owns flybuys) began testing out a new service, flybuys max.
-Unlike standard flybuys, you have to pay an annual subscription.
-Here's what we know about flybuys max.
+In 2018, Coles (which entirely owns Flybuys) began testing out a new service, Flybuys max.
+Unlike standard Flybuys, you had to pay an annual subscription.

-To join flybuys max, you need to pay either $10 a month or $99 a year.
-You can then choose one of two options:
+To join Flybuys max, you had to pay either $10 a month or $99 a year.
+You could then choose one of two options:

 - 5% off all fresh produce purchases at Coles (including meat, fruit and vegetables)

-Members will receive free home delivery for any online order over $50.
-(Normally, that would cost between $4 and $18 for each order.)
-In an odd twist, the service also includes free video streaming from MuviNow.
-Members can score 10,000 bonus points each year if they make a booking through flybuys travel.
-There are also discounts on cinema and theme park tickets.
+Members received free home delivery for any online order over $50.
+(Normally, that cost between $4 and $18 for each order.)
+Members also scored 10,000 bonus points each year if they made a booking through Flybuys travel.
+There were also discounts on cinema and theme park tickets.

-Everything else you buy at Coles will continue to earn points at the regular rate (1 flybuys point per $1 spent) as will purchases at other retailers who are members of the scheme.
+Everything else bought at Coles continued to earn points at the regular rate (1 Flybuys point per $1 spent).

-How do I sign up for flybuys max?
+How can I sign up for Flybuys max?

-In mid-2018, Coles began testing flybuys max with a small group of existing Coles staff.
-In September 2018, it began emailing selected flybuys members and offering them a free two-month trial of the scheme.
-If you've received one of those emails, you can sign up.
-If not, unfortunately you'll have to wait.
+In mid-2018, Coles began testing Flybuys max with a small group of existing Coles staff.
+In September 2018, it began emailing selected Flybuys members and offering them a free two-month trial of the scheme.

 If you chose 5% off instead, you'd save $4.05 each week, or $210.60 over the course of a year.
 Again, that means you'll have more than covered the annual membership fee and saved some real money.
 In pure money-saving terms and only considering food, the 5% off deal appears to come out just slightly ahead.

 Bottom line?
-If you're a regular fresh food shopper, flybuys max could easily pay for itself, whether you're a point hunter or a bargain hunter.
-If your cart is mostly filled with frozen meals, it may not be worth it.
+If you're a regular fresh food shopper, Flybuys max could easily have paid for itself, whether you're a point hunter or a bargain hunter.
+If your cart is mostly filled with frozen meals, it may not have been worth it.